This recipe was created in a paid partnership with Erath Wines.

 - 5 tbsp extra-virgin olive oil divided

-- 6 cipollini onions about 1 cup, or boiling or pearl onions
+- 6 boiler onions about 1 cup, or pearl onions

 - 8 oz mushrooms white button, stems trimmed